ohYanoox/ScoreBoardAPI/README.md

 # ScoreBoardAPI
 **ScoreBoardAPI is a PocketMine-MP 4.0.0 API that eases creating and managing scorehud**

 ## SETUP
 **Only put the api in the src of your plugin and use it :)**
+You will find an example in \yanoox\Example.php

 ## Get an instance of your api
 ```php